janabakri/holbertonschool-hbnb/part3/docs/er_diagram.md

     PLACE ||--o{ PLACE_AMENITY : "1 place can have many amenities" AMENITY ||--o{ PLACE_AMENITY : "1 amenity can belong to many places"

-    %% Note: Create indexes on all FK columns for better query performance'''
+    %% Note: Create indexes on all FK columns for better query performance